Establishing a Fund

 Donors determine how their fund is used.

-The samples show how to establish the four types of funds described below.
-The wishes stated by you, the donor, will guide the Foundation forever in its use of funds.
+The wishes stated by you, the donor, will guide the Foundation in its use of funds.
 The Board will alter the purposes and restrictions placed on a fund only when they become unnecessary, incapable of fulfillment, or inconsistent with the charitable needs of the greater Marshfield community.
 This “variance power” is required by Treasury Department regulations for all funds managed by the Foundation.

 Each charitable fund is permanent unless the donor specifies otherwise.

 A fund’s assets are invested to produce appreciation of principal as well as proceeds for annual grant making.
 In that way, inflation does not diminish the fund’s significance in years to come.
 Modest administrative fees established by the Board of Directors are charged against all funds.

 - Unrestricted Funds provide the Foundation’s sixteen-member, volunteer Board of Directors the discretion to respond in a timely fashion to worthwhile but possibly unanticipated community needs.
 Grant requests are solicited in an annual competitive application process.
 Proceeds from the Unrestricted Funds also may be used to offset administrative costs of the Foundation.

 - Field of Interest Funds support a particular area of interest such as education, child welfare, the arts, women’s issues, or the elderly.
 Grants are made to support projects outlined by you at the establishment of these funds.

 - Designated Funds allow donors to name up to three specific charitable agencies to receive income from your gift.
 For example, you may choose to provide support for your church, a school, Big Brothers/Big Sisters, Salvation Army, or 4-H. You may name any nonprofit organization as the beneficiary.